-How to Explore Lost River, West Virginia in a Weekend
+How to Explore Lost River, West Virginia in an Outdoorsy Weekend

-Nestled in the Eastern Panhandle of the Mountain State, West Virginia’s Lost River region offers a wealth of outdoor activities, unique local shops, and cozy stays for anyone seeking a peaceful mountain getaway.
-From hiking scenic trails, to paddling along undisturbed rivers, to fishing in pristine waters, to mountain biking across rugged paths, Lost River provides endless opportunities for adventure, making it a true nature lover’s paradise.
+Nestled in the Potomac Highlands region of West Virginia, Lost River and the surrounding towns offer a wealth of outdoor activities, unique local shops, and cozy stays for those seeking a peaceful mountain getaway.
+From hiking scenic trails and floating down serene rivers, to mountain biking rugged paths and fishing pristine waters, the region provides endless opportunities for adventure, making it a true nature lover’s paradise.

-The region’s proximity to major metropolitan areas such as Washington, DC, Baltimore and Pittsburgh also makes it easily accessible for travelers from across the Mid-Atlantic region, and therefore the perfect weekend getaway.
+Its proximity to major metropolitan areas like Washington, DC, Baltimore, and Pittsburgh also makes it easily accessible for travelers from across the Mid-Atlantic region, and therefore the perfect weekend escape into nature.

-After visiting the region countless times, we’re sharing our top recommendations and favorite things to to in Lost River, West Virginia, in hopes of inspiring your next outdoorsy getaway.
+And after visiting the region dozens of times over the years, we’re sharing our top recommendations and favorite things to do in and around Lost River, West Virginia, in hopes of inspiring your next outdoorsy getaway.

 Getting To & Around Lost River, WV